rks101/eglinux/README.md

 One can log in to a Linux system using
 - local login on a desktop/laptop/server using a username and password.
 Most convenient :)
 - local login using a bootable USB drive for install/repair.
 - remote login using a GUI on VM/server using a username and password.
-This is rare.
+This is slow and rare.
 - remote login using a console/terminal on VM/server.
 Most preferred.

 To log in to a server or virtual machine remotely from your own Linux system, you can use ssh:
 ```
 ssh remote_username@remote_server_ip_or_name
 ```

-SSH using pem file:
+SSH using a pem file:
 ```
 ssh -i filename.pem remote_username@remote_server_ip_or_name
 ```